Carrying an unloaded gun doesn’t make anyone safer, except for the bad guys.

 When a firearm is carried for self-defense, but there is no round in the chamber, you are carrying an unloaded weapon–even if your magazine has 16 rounds in it.

-In order for a gun to be considered “loaded,” no matter what the local laws in your state may say, there needs to be a cartridge in the chamber.
+In order for a gun to be considered “loaded,” no matter what anyone tells you, there needs to be a cartridge in the chamber.

 Furthermore, when your firearm needs to be manually charged, it takes precious seconds away from you that you cannot afford to lose.